 The number of scholarship awards distributed varies each year, but typically, 60 awards are given out annually.

-If I am awarded the scholarship, do I receive financial support the four years that I am in college and meet the requirements?
+If I am awarded the scholarship, do I receive financial support for the four years that I am in college and meet the requirements?

 Yes.
 The Jackie Robinson Foundation Scholarship award is disbursed over four years.